thunderrabbit/robnugen-journal-entries/2001/05/03Funny.md

 anonymous and confidential.
 Upward Feedback benefits you, your colleagues, and the firm.

-· You benefit by encouraging positive management and leadership styles · Your colleagues benefit from your encouragement to enhance their strengths and identify areas for coaching
+Â· You benefit by encouraging positive management and leadership styles Â· Your colleagues benefit from your encouragement to enhance their strengths and identify areas for coaching
-· The firm benefits by continuously developing the highest quality leadership
+Â· The firm benefits by continuously developing the highest quality leadership

 Refer to the email you received from [us] last April 15/16